-- (f) Rent reasonableness.
-The participating jurisdiction must disapprove a lease if the rent is not reasonable, based on rents that are charged for comparable unassisted rental units. - (g) Tenant protections.
-The tenant must have a lease that complies with the requirements in §92.253 (a) and (b). - (h) Maximum subsidy.
-(1) The amount of the monthly assistance that a participating jurisdiction may pay to, or on behalf of, a family may not exceed the difference between a rent standard for the unit size established by the participating jurisdiction and 30 percent of the family's monthly adjusted income. - (2) The participating jurisdiction must establish a minimum tenant contribution to rent. - (3) The participating jurisdiction's rent standard for a unit size must be based on: - (i) Local market conditions; or - (ii) The Section 8 Housing Choice Voucher Program (24 CFR part 982). - (i) Housing quality standards.
+(f) Rent reasonableness.
+The participating jurisdiction must disapprove a lease if the rent is not reasonable, based on rents that are charged for comparable unassisted rental units.

+(g) Tenant protections.
+The lease must comply with the requirements in Sec.
+92.253 (a) and (b).

+(h) Maximum subsidy.
+(1) The amount of the monthly assistance that a participating jurisdiction may pay to, or on behalf of, a family may not exceed the difference between a rent standard for the unit size established by the participating jurisdiction and 30 percent of the family's monthly adjusted income.

+(2) The participating jurisdiction must establish a minimum tenant contribution to rent.

+(3) The participating jurisdiction's rent standard for a unit size must be based on:

+(i) Local market conditions; or

+(ii) For each unit size, may not be less than 80 percent of the published Section 8 Existing Housing fair market rent (in effect when the payment standard amount is adopted) nor more than the fair market rent or HUD-approved community-wide exception rent (in effect when the participating jurisdiction adopts its rent standard amount).
+(Community-wide exception rents are maximum gross rents approved by HUD for the Rental Certificate Program under 24 CFR 882.106(a)(3) for a designated municipality, county, or similar locality, which apply to the whole PHA jurisdiction.)
+A participating jurisdiction may approve on a unit-by-unit basis a subsidy based on a rent standard that exceeds the applicable fair market rent by up to 10 percent for 20 percent of units assisted.

+(i) Housing quality standards.
 Housing occupied by a family receiving tenant-based assistance under this section must meet the requirements set forth in 24 CFR 982.401.
-The participating jurisdiction must inspect the housing initially and re-inspect it annually. - (j) Security deposits.
-(1) A participating jurisdiction may use HOME funds provided for tenant-based rental assistance to provide loans or grants to very low- and low-income families for security deposits for rental of dwelling units whether or not the participating jurisdiction provides any other tenant-based rental assistance under this section - (2) The relevant State or local definition of "security deposit" in the jurisdiction where the unit is located is applicable for the purposes of this part, except that the amount of HOME funds that may be provided for a security deposit may not exceed the equivalent of two month's rent for the unit. - (3) Only the prospective tenant may apply for HOME security deposit assistance, although the participating jurisdiction may pay the funds directly to the tenant or to the landlord. - (4) HOME funds for security deposits may be provided as a grant or as a loan.
-If they are provided as a loan, the
+The participating jurisdiction must inspect the housing initially and re-inspect it annually.

+(j) Security deposits.
+(1) A participating jurisdiction may use HOME funds provided for tenant-based rental assistance to provide loans or grants to very low- and low-income families for security deposits for rental of dwelling units whether or not the participating jurisdiction provides any other tenant-based rental assistance under this section.
+(2) The relevant State or local definition of ''security deposit''

+(2) The relevant State or local definition of ''security deposit'' in the jurisdiction where the unit is located is applicable for the purposes of this part, except that the amount of HOME funds that may be provided for a security deposit may not exceed the equivalent of two month's rent for the unit.

+month's rent for the unit.
+(3) Only the prospective tenant may apply for HOME security deposit assistance, although the participating jurisdiction may pay the funds directly to the tenant or to the landlord.

+(4) HOME funds for security deposits may be provided as a grant or as a loan.
+If they are provided as a loan, the loan repayments are program income to be used in accordance with Sec.
+92.503.